Banff International Research Station: Research program

 The core program of 5-day workshops is created two years in advance.
 Every summer, BIRS issues a Call for Proposals, soliciting applications for workshops from the global scientific community.
-Each year, it gets more competitive to get a space in the 48 available weeks at BIRS: 79 proposals were received for the 2003 program, and 168 were received for the 2014 program.
+Each year, it gets more competitive to get a space in the 48 available weeks at BIRS: 79 proposals were received for the 2003 program, and 164 were received for the 2026 program.
 An extensive peer-review process by international experts culminates in the selection of the scientific program for a given year.

 Summer schools and training camps must apply through the same process as 5-day workshops.
 An example of a summer school is the International Mathematical Olympiad (IMO) training camp, to prepare high school students for competing at the IMO.
 The other types of meetings are far less competitive, and may be applied for at any time, through the BIRS website.

+Affiliated Sites

+IASM: The Institute for Advanced Study in Mathematics (IASM) is a mathematical research institute based in Hangzhou, China, inaugurated in December 2017.
+It joined BIRS as a partner in 2022 and hosts up to 10 BIRS-affiliated workshops annually, covering a broad range of topics across the mathematical sciences.

+CMO: Casa Matemática Oaxaca (CMO) is an international mathematical research centre located in Oaxaca, Mexico, a city designated as a UNESCO World Heritage Site.
+CMO joined BIRS as a partner in 2014 and hosts up to 15 BIRS-affiliated workshops each year, spanning a wide range of topics in the mathematical sciences.

+CMI: The Chennai Mathematical Institute (CMI) is a research and education institution based in Chennai, India, and serves as the first South Asian partner site of BIRS.
+CMI joined BIRS as a partner in 2022, hosting workshops across mathematics, computer science, and physics, with up to 10 BIRS-affiliated workshops held annually.

+IMAG: The Instituto de Matemáticas at the University of Granada (IMAG) is a mathematical research institute located in Granada, Spain.
+IMAG joined BIRS as a partner in 2021 and hosts 5 five-day research workshops per year as part of the BIRS scientific program.

 Meeting facilities

-The Banff International Research Station occupies two buildings on the campus of the Banff Centre, in Banff National Park.
-One of the buildings, Corbett Hall, is a residence building that provides bedrooms, a common lounge area, a small library, and space for small teams of people to work.
-The other building, TransCanada PipeLines Pavilion, hosts administrative offices, two lecture rooms, and a series of smaller rooms for break-out sessions and research teams.
+The Banff International Research Station uses the TransCanada PipeLines Pavilion on the campus of the Banff Centre in Banff National Park.
+The TransCanada PipeLines Pavilion hosts administrative offices, two lecture rooms, and a series of smaller rooms for break-out sessions and research teams.
 As part of the Banff Centre campus, BIRS researchers have full access to all of its amenities and services.

 The idea behind this choice of location for a research facility is to create an atmosphere where scientists can remove themselves from day-to-day life, and immerse themselves in their research.